KekgethilweMoloi/dystopia/README.md

 # dystopia

 Dystopia is an attempt at a landing page / guide to different dystopian societies.
-This guide is not to be taken factual as most of the information contained here is sourced from anime, manga and random wattpad (machine translated) novels.
+This guide is not to be taken as factual as most of the information contained here is sourced from memories of different anime, manga and random wattpad (machine translated) novels.

 This guide was also created with the help of lessons from The Odin Project.